 Incorrectly proportioned fireplace

-8. Incorrectly proportioned fireplace and chimney, so for most homeowners this can be very frustrating to deal with and that’s because it’s a lot of work and cost to rebuild or rectify a fireplace if it was designed wrong.
+8. Incorrectly proportioned fireplace and chimney, for most homeowners, this can be very frustrating to deal with and that’s because it’s a lot of work and cost to rebuild or rectify a fireplace if it was designed wrong.

 Masons build some amazingly designed fireplaces that for the most part work well, but every once in a while you come across one that wasn’t built properly and this is because the builder might not have taken into consideration the fundamental proportions or “ratio of your flue size to fireplace opening” and this could be what is causing your chimney to smoke into the room.